 Other Lodging Opportunities in the Larger Arc of Appalachia Region

 In addition to the fine lodging offered at the Highlands Nature Sanctuary, there are many beautiful and reasonably priced lodging options in the five county area that you may consider for special events at the Highlands Nature Sanctuary, or when visiting other Arc-managed preserves, such as Serpent Mound, Fort Hill, and Junction Earthworks, to name a few.
 We have broken down the lodging options by general region to help you choose.
+You may also be able to find lodging options on Airbnb in the area.
+Be sure to search for Bainbridge, Ohio, 45612.

 Lodging at and near the Highlands Nature Sanctuary and Fort Hill